How to Sell Private Label Cosmetics in 6 Steps

 5. Design Your Branding, Logo & Packaging

-As you explore potential suppliers, you’ll find that most take care of the labeling and packaging process for you.
-You supply your logo design, and they do the rest.
-This is the simplest way to label and package your private label cosmetics.
-It produces a professional look and ensures that your labels are correct per ingredient lists and other packaging requirements.
+As you explore potential suppliers, you’ll find that most take care of the labeling and packaging process for you; you supply your logo design and they do the rest.
+This is the simplest way to label and package your private label cosmetics—it produces a professional look and ensures that your labels are correct (i.e., ingredient lists and other requirements).

-Many private label cosmetics suppliers also provide free images of your branded products, like the ones below from Nardo’s Naturals.
+Many private label cosmetics suppliers also provide free images of your branded products.

-Most private label cosmetics suppliers charge label printing and packaging fees on top of your product cost, so be aware of this during your research.
+Most private label cosmetics suppliers charge label printing and packaging fees on top of your product cost, so be aware of this during your research and planning.
 These fees are listed clearly on most supplier websites.
-If you have any questions, a call to their customer service line should clarify any packaging fees or process questions you have.
+If you have any questions, a call to the customer service line should clarify any packaging fees or process questions you have.

 6. Order Private Label Cosmetics